 For many people, the only part of their system they operate regularly is the thermostat.
 It’s another place to check if your system is having problems.
 It may just need a new battery.
 It may also just need to be adjusted so the desired temperature setting is below room temperature.
 Above all, make sure it’s turned on.
 Another family member may have turned it off and failed to tell you.

 Check the Unit for Ice or Water

-If you check the unit itself and see ice or water in or around it, then this could definitely be your problem.
-If the AC has a lot of ice on or around it, it may not be able to cool as required.
-To melt the ice quickly, just turn off the system and switch the fan on.
-This will melt the ice away in no time.
-While it is melting, you will want to call a certified cooling expert to see what the problem is and how to fix it.
+If you check the unit itself and see water or ice in or around it, that could be the source of your problem.
+If there’s a lot of ice around it, it may not be able to operate properly.
+To melt the ice quickly, turn the unit off and switch the fan only to on.
+This will melt the ice quickly, but you will still want to call a certified professional to take a look at it to see why it iced up in the first place.

 Replacing the filter on a regular basis helps resolve many problems before they get a chance to develop.
 A clogged filter impedes air flow, and it can cause your system to be inefficient.
 It can also cause electrical components to burn out.
 Check the filter often, and have your system checked yearly by a professional.
 The cost of that tune-up can easily outweigh the increased costs of an inefficient or failing system.